At last, Manchester-Goffstown rail trail link completed

 Nashua River Rail Trail, Pepperell MA

 The glaring sun reminded me all afternoon that it would have been a good idea to wear a visor.
-No doubt that it’s autumn, though: the sun was much lower than at the same hour even a month ago, and it was fleece-pullover weather.
-The leaves on the trees edging the trail, as opposed to the trees along the nearby river and brooks, haven’t even begun to turn.
+It’s definitely autumn, though: the sun was much lower than at the same hour even a month ago, and it was fleece-pullover weather.

 Nashua River, East Pepperell MA